-Under the 1994 reauthorized Marine Mammal Protection Act (MMPA), the PBR is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: $PBR = N{MIN} \times 0.5R{MAX} \times F_R$ .
-The recovery factor ( $F_R$ ) for this stock is 0.5, the value for cetacean stocks with unknown population status (Wade and Angliss 1997).
-However, the 2005 revisions to the Stock Assessment Report guidelines (Wade and Angliss 1997) state that abundance estimates older than 8 years should not be used to calculate PBR due to a decline in confidence in the reliability of an aged abundance estimate (NMFS 2005).
+PBR is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: $PBR = N{MIN} \times 0.5R{MAX} \times F_R$.
+The recovery factor (F_R) for this stock is 0.5, the value for cetacean stocks with unknown population status (NMFS 2016).
+However, the 2016 guidelines for preparing Stock Assessment Reports (NMFS 2016) state that abundance estimates older than 8 years should not be used to calculate PBR due to a decline in confidence in the reliability of an aged abundance estimate.
 Therefore, the PBR for this stock is considered undetermined.